Skip to Content

 1. Patch

-This step is to export the context extracted from your tailwindcss as a Json file.
+This step is to export the context extracted from your tailwindcss into a Json file.

 Installation